 What is Digital Sustainability?

 Digital Sustainability refers to how a company adopts sustainable initiatives into the workplace through technological investments.
+Moreover, sustainability through digital transformation is on the rise.

 Adopting technology into company practices has become a necessity in the corporate world.
 Simply because technology highly drives productivity and in turn, profitability.
 That being said, corporate leaders are looking for more holistic ways to carry out business processes.
 Such as, introducing digital sustainability as part of business practicality.